zimmski/tavor/README.md

 ### <a name="binary-validate"></a>Command: `validate`

 The `validate` command validates a given input file according to the given format file.
-This can be helpful since this is for instance needed for the `reduce` command which does apply delta-debugging only on valid inputs or in the general case to check an input which was not generated through the given format file.
+This can be helpful since this is for instance needed for the `reduce` command which does apply delta-debugging only on valid inputs or in the general case to validate an input which was not generated through the given format file.

 ```bash
 tavor --format-file file.tavor validate --input-file file.input